Peers is excited to offer a counselling and wellness program!

 Flora Pagan has been involved in social justice work on Songhees and Esquimalt territory for the last nine years, focusing on harm reduction and substance use, poverty and homelessness, and sex work.
 Her work alongside people who use drugs and people engaged in sex trade, witnessing the care they provide for their communities and themselves, is central to her counselling work.

 Her work is informed by feminism, disability justice, and relational and collaborative practices.
 She is inspired by narrative, response-based, and dialectical behavioural therapies.
 She has experience supporting people coping with substance use and mental health issues, including anxiety, depression, bipolar disorder, and complex trauma.

 Flora holds a Master of Social Work degree from the University of Victoria and is a Registered Social Worker with the B.C.
 College of Social Workers.
-She is available for in-person sessions on Thursdays, though sessions by phone may be possible throughout the week.
-She can be reached at firstname.lastname@example.org.
+She is available on Tuesdays and Thursdays.
+She can be reached at email@example.com.

 Shannon Raison – firstname.lastname@example.org

 Shannon Raison is a counsellor registered with the Canadian Counselling and Psychotherapy Association (CCPA) as a Canadian Certified Counsellor (CCC).
 She completed a Masters in Counselling Psychology from the University of Victoria.
 Both her work experience and training have focused on trauma and in particular sexualized violence.
 She works at the Victoria Sexual Assault Centre and has been a counsellor there since 2017.